M720111120126/OleanderJS/README-English.md

 ## Syntax

-### Oleander Part
+### Oleander Section

-The Oleander part only brings preprocessing and JS calling features to Oleander TS.
+The Oleander section only brings preprocessing and JS calling features to Oleander TS.

 #### Preprocessing